Know the difference: secured vs. unsecured lines of credit.

 A secured LOC (backed by the equity in your house) lowers the risk to the lender so you get a lower interest rate, lower monthly payments, and a significantly higher limit.
 In fact, if you plan to use a significant amount of credit, you can save hundreds of dollars a year with a secured LOC.

 The chart below sums up the differences between the unsecured and secured LOCs:

 |Benefits||Get access to credit, when you need it||Lower interest rate on credit|

 |Ongoing access to funds for everyday purchases||Ongoing access to funds for larger purchases, debt consolidation, and home renovation|

 |Lending range||Maximum $50,000||The highest credit limit available to you (up to 80% of the value of your home)|

 |Rate||Variable, higher than a secured line of credit||Variable, lower than an unsecured line of credit|

 Whether you’re looking for comprehensive credit advice, competitive rates, or a combination of both, we’ve got you covered.
 An Educators lending specialist will have the answers to all your borrowing questions, and can help you decide the best way for you to get the money you need.

-Get in touch with an Educators lending specialist today.
+Get in touch with an Educators mortgage agent today.